microvm/microvm-tutorial/docs/langimpl/interact.rst

     val mainFunc = ca.putFunction("@main") // implicitly converting "@main" to its ID val st = ca.newStack(mainFunc, Seq())

-Then we create a µVM thread.
+Then we create a Mu thread.

 .. code-block:: scala

     val th = ca.newThread(st)

-As you may have guessed, the ``ca.newThread`` message tells the client agent to create a new µVM thread, using the stack ``st`` as its context, and return a thread reference, exposing it to the client as the handle ``th``.
+As you may have guessed, the ``ca.newThread`` message tells the client agent to create a new Mu thread, using the stack ``st`` as its context, and return a thread reference, exposing it to the client as the handle ``th``.

 Now the thread ``th`` will run on the stack ``st``.
 As you have created your